Rajeshwari-v/msteams-docs/msteams-platform/designing-your-app/designing-overview.md

 Designing Teams apps is like designing conventional web apps—but also a little different.

-Follow these guidelines—which include best practices, UI toolkits, and samples—to help you quickly make the right design decisions for your app.
+Use these guidelines to help you quickly make the right design decisions for your app.

 > [!NOTE]
 > These guidelines are primarily for designing desktop apps.

 ## Before you begin

-You can't design a great Teams app without a fundamental understanding of what the app is supposed to do and how you think people will use it.
-Before opening your design tools, make sure you've properly [planned your app](../concepts/extensibility-points.md).
+You can't design a high-quality Teams app without a fundamental understanding of what the app will do and how you think people will use it.
+Before opening you start your mockups, make sure you've properly [planned your app](../concepts/extensibility-points.md).

-## General principles
+## Design principles

 A well-designed Teams app has the following characteristics: